 - Private Full-Day Best of Lima Tour (this is a great personalized, flexible tour)

-Introduction to Peru for Travelers
+Introduction to Peru

 Peru is a country located in the western part of South America.
 It is bordered by Ecuador, Colombia, Brazil, Bolivia, and Chile.
 Peru is a popular tourist destination for its rich culture and history.